jamesbmadden/ecse-425-p4/README.md

-# ECSE 425 P4\nBy James, Carmin, and Sydney
+# ECSE 425 P4
+By James, Carmin, and Sydney